-1. The association holds,

-2. The association's members hold in common,

-3. The association's members hold privately within the association, and

-4. Is owned by a governmental unit and is used to benefit the unit's residents.
+- 1. The association holds, - 2.
+The association's members hold in common. - 3.
+The association's members hold privately within the association, and - 4.
+Is owned by a governmental unit and is used to benefit the unit's residents.

-The timeshare association or its members have rights arising out of recorded easements, covenants, or other recorded instruments to use property related to the timeshare project.
+Timeshare association property includes property related to the timeshare project that the association or its members have rights to use.
+These rights must arise out of recorded easements, covenants, or other recorded instruments.